hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 # Configuring Bitbucket Server/Data Center Access

-These instructions are for using Bitbucket Server/Data Center for Terraform Cloud's VCS features.
-Bitbucket Server/Data Center are the on-premises versions of Bitbucket; [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS providers.](./index.html)
+These instructions are for using Bitbucket Server for Terraform Cloud's VCS features.
+Bitbucket Server is the on-premises version of Bitbucket; [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS providers.](./index.html)

-Note that Bitbucket Server/Data Center requires both OAuth authentication and an SSH key.
+Note that Bitbucket Server requires both OAuth authentication and an SSH key.
 The instructions below include SSH key configuration.

 -> **Version note:** Terraform Cloud supports Bitbucket Server versions 4.9.1 and newer.
 HashiCorp does not test older versions of Bitbucket Server with Terraform Cloud, and they might not work as expected.
 Also note that, although we do not deliberately remove support for versions that have reached end of life (per the [Atlassian Support End of Life Policy](https://confluence.atlassian.com/support/atlassian-support-end-of-life-policy-201851003.html)), our ability to resolve customer issues with end of life versions might be limited.